cherinejoseph/phishing-analysis-1/README.md

 - **Validate Domains and IPs:** Used tools like WHOIS, MXToolbox, and VirusTotal to check domain registration, IP ownership, and blacklist status.
 - **Understand Spoofing Techniques:** Identified visual and technical signs of spoofing, including display name tricks, lookalike domains, and injected emails.
 - **Detect Phishing Attempts:** Analyze email headers, body content, HTML formatting, URLs, and attachments to extract indicators of compromise (IOCs) and confirm malicious intent.

+---
+## Conclusion
+The email was a phishing attempt.
+It was injected from an external IP (137.184.34.4) not belonging to Bradesco, failed SPF/DKIM/DMARC authentication, and contained a suspicious URL (alphaMountain.ai) and urgent content designed to trick the user.
+Header analysis, IP/domain checks, and content review confirm it is malicious and demonstrates how SOC analysts can identify and extract IOCs to protect users.